aeternity/aepp-sdk-go/README.md

 ```

 Most parameters are set by modifying the variables in `config.go` in this manner:
-`aeternity.Config.Client.Fee = *utils.RequireBigIntFromString("100000000000000")`
+`aeternity.Config.Client.Fee = big.NewInt(100000000000000)`

-When using the `Context` struct helper functions in `helpers.go`, chores like getting the TTL, Account Nonce, encoding of the AENS claim etc are done automatically.
+When using the `Helper` methods in `helpers.go`, chores like getting the TTL, Account Nonce are done automatically.
+When using the `Context` methods in `helpers.go`, additional conveniences for AENS like Commitment ID calculation, Namehashing, are done for you.
+For a painless experience when building transactions, use the `Context` methods.
 ```
 import "github.com/aeternity/aepp-sdk-go/aeternity"